0xs34n/coin-cli/README.md

 - ⛓ In-memory JavaScript array to store the blockchain.
 - ✅ Block & Transaction integrity validation.
 - 📡 Decentralized and distributed peer-to-peer communication.
-- ✨ Minimal cryptocurrency implementation in 900 lines of code.
+- ✨ Minimal implementation in 900 lines of code.

 ## 📦 Installation